-- 7845i-ent

-- 7845i-GSM

-- 7845-GSM
+- 7845i-ent - 7845-GSM (For Commercial Burglary use only) - 7845i-GSM (For Commercial Burglary use only)

 Access Security

 The following four levels of protection guard the control against compromise while it is being accessed from a remote location:

 - Security code handshake: The subscriber's account number as well as an 8-digit ID number (known only to the office) must be matched between the control and computer. - Hang-up and callback: The control panel "hangs up" and calls the computer back at the preprogrammed number only if the security codes match. - 3.
 Data encryption: All data that is exchanged between the computer and control is encrypted to reduce the possibility of anyone "tapping" the line and corrupting data. - 4.
 Operator access levels: Operators may be assigned various levels of access to the downloader, each having its own log-on code.
 The access levels allow the operators read/write capabilities of the customers' account information.
 For a detailed explanation of the access levels, see the downloading software User Manual.